FAQs

 LGBTQIA+ and Rainbow Community FAQs

-We use the term “rainbow community” as an inclusive phrase to mean people of diverse sexualities and gender identities as well as intersex people.
-Other terms that are commonly used to describe these identities include, LGBTQIA+, lesbian, gay, bisexual, pansexual, asexual, transgender, non-binary, genderfluid, FtM, MtF, trans man, trans woman and agender.
-Other common terms used in Aotearoa that fall under the rainbow umbrella are takatāpui (Māori), fa'afafine (Samoa), fakaleiti (Tonga), akava’ine (Cook Islands) and vaka sa lewa lewa (Fiji
+We use the term “rainbow community” as an inclusive phrase to mean people of diverse sexualities and gender identities.
+Other terms that are commonly used to describe these identities include, LGBTQA+, lesbian, gay, bisexual, pansexual, asexual, transgender, non-binary, genderfluid, FtM, MtF, trans man, trans woman and agender.
+Other common terms used in Aotearoa that fall under the rainbow umbrella are takatāpui (Māori), fa'afafine (Samoa), fakaleiti (Tonga), akava’ine (Cook Islands) and vaka sa lewa lewa (Fiji).